forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 ### Kinetics of Adenovirus Vaccines
 In comparison to 'mRNA' vaccines, for adenovirus vaccines it seems less likely that they enter arbitrary cells and tissues since adenoviruses are bigger than lipid nano particles and need a receptor to enter cells.
 However
-* some adenoviruses strains have a broad cells tropism.
+* some adenoviruses strains have a broad cell tropism.
 * adenoviruses can influence the cellular metabolism in many ways e.g. they can prevent apoptosis.
 * adenoviruses can reside within tissues or within cells for a long time since double stranded DNA is stable.

 > Natural adenovirus infection are mostly limited to the respiratory tract and not systemic, therefore the these infections are mostly harmless does not necessarily transform to the systemic administration of vaccines.

 #### Adenovirus Vaccines Clearance
 The adenovirus vaccine induced antibody production increases slowly over the time span of several weeks.
 This indicates a slow clearance.
-The adenoviruses can either reside dormant within tissues but outside of cells or within cells.
+The adenoviruses can reside dormant within tissues but outside of cells or within cells.

 #### Tissue Kinetics
 Which tissues are entered?
 Which share of the administrated dose remains in the muscle, which share is distributed?